-Once TPM Chips have been enabled, and TPM Management has been carried out, Bitlocker enterprise.
-Thus, steps must be taken to create an automated method of reporting Bitlocker compliance.
+Once TPM chips have been enabled, and TPM Management has been completed, BitLocker enterprise.
+Thus, steps must be taken to create an automated method of reporting BitLocker compliance.

-Directory, there is no built-in way to audit and report on Bitlocker compliance throughout the
+Directory, there is no built-in way to audit and report on BitLocker compliance throughout the

-To address the Active Directory Bitlocker compliance request, a PowerShell script was created to scan computer objects in Active Directory, and return 'true' or 'false' on the status of Bitlocker.
+To address the Active Directory BitLocker compliance request, a PowerShell script was created to scan computer objects in Active Directory, and return 'true' or 'false' on the status of BitLocker.
 The recovery key and owner information are returned and outputted to a CSV file.
-This script is meant to be ran by the compliance officer or Bitlocker administrator.
+This script is meant to be ran by the compliance officer or BitLocker administrator.
 The compliance report can be seen in Figure 14.